daemon3000/InputManager/README.md

 For detailed information on how to get started with this plugin visit the [Wiki](https://github.com/daemon3000/InputManager/wiki).

 ## Addons
-### Input Adapter
-This addon manages keyboard and XBox controller input and features seamless transition between one and the other during play time.

-### Joystick Mapping
-This addon allows you to map joystick buttons to key codes and axes.

 ### UI Input Modules
 Custom standalone input module for the new UI system introduced in Unity 4.6.